slundberg/personal-homepage/content/project/treeexplainer/index.md

 date = 2018-05-27T00:00:00

 # Project summary to display on homepage.
 summary = "Consistent individualized feature attribution for tree ensembles.
 While computing the classic Shapley values from game theory is NP-hard in general, we show how to exactly compute them in low order polynomial time for tree ensembles.
-This enables us to provide local explanations that come with strong theoretical guarantees and no sampling variability."
+This enables us to provide explanations of individual machine learning predictions that come with strong theoretical guarantees and no sampling variability."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`